 If you're traveling with kids in tow, there’s no doubt you’ll end up at a playground or two during your trip.
 Some days, any playground will do, but if you’re looking for something more than a slide and a swing set, these awesome Minnesota playgrounds will inspire even the grownups to get in on the fun.

 Children of all abilities will find several inclusive playgrounds around Minnesota.
-A new addition to Bemidji’s popular Paul Bunyan Park, the area’s first all-inclusive playground features rubberized surfaces, ramps for wheelchairs and walkers, and high-back swings and spinners, all with a north woods theme.
+The newest addition to Bemidji’s popular Paul Bunyan Park is the area’s first all-inclusive playground features rubberized surfaces, ramps for wheelchairs and walkers, and high-back swings and spinners, all with a north woods theme.
 In central Minnesota, the inclusive playground at Willmar’s Robbins Island Park has a wheelchair-accessible liberty swing, dedicated tot area, zip lines, misting station, spider web and much more.

 In the Minneapolis-St. Paul area, Woodridge Park in Cottage Grove is home to the state's largest inclusive playground.
 Woodbury’s Madison’s Place opened in 2016 for children with and without disabilities to be able to play side by side.
 In addition to accessible zip lines, teeter totters, swings and spinners, the play area also has a splash pad for cooling off on hot days.

 South of the Twin Cities on the Mississippi River, Colvill Park in Red Wing is home to a massive universal playground as well as a wheelchair-accessible raised-bed garden.
-The state's newest inclusive playground is in North Mankato's Caswell Park, also home to a Miracle League baseball field.
+One of the state's newest inclusive playgrounds is in North Mankato's Caswell Park, also home to a Miracle League baseball field.
 Other accessible playgrounds can be found at Wilson Regional Park in St. Cloud and Silver Lake Park in Rochester.

 In a state known for its great outdoors, sometimes you don’t need manufactured slides and swings to create a great place to play.
 Duluth’s Hartley Park is a destination for nature lovers of all ages, and its natural playscape is filled with nature-made structures like stumps for leaping, logs for balancing, and sand for digging holes all the way to China.